yiliuw/GDM/README.md

-# GS-BBVI
+# Gumbel Dynamical Model (GDM)
-Code for the paper on GS-BBVI.
+This repository contains codebase and numerical experiments for Gumbel Dynamical Model, introduced in our paper Interpretable time series analysis with Gumbel dynamics.